 How to Roast Spaghetti Squash - an easy tutorial with a video on how to cook spaghetti squash, plus what to do with it.

-During the fall and winter months, I find myself craving pasta in all forms, and love the idea of re-creating my favorite hearty pasta dishes using spaghetti squash in place of noodles.
+During the fall and winter months, I find myself craving pasta in all forms, and love the idea of re-creating my favorite hearty pasta dishes using spaghetti squash in place of regular pasta noodles.

-It’s a lower-carbohydrate, more nutrient-dense option.
-Plus I wake up the next morning feeling energized!
+This pasta substitute is a lower-carbohydrate, more nutrient-dense option.
+Plus, I wake up the next morning feeling energized!

 My first attempt at spaghetti squash was one of utter confusion, but after understanding the mechanics of the marvelous squash, it’s now one of the easiest things to make!

 I figured if I had trouble figuring out how to tap into the magical land of the spaghetti squash, there had to be others in the same boat.
-For that reason, I decided to make a little tutorial – hopefully you find it helpful!
+For that reason, I decided to make a little step-by-step photo tutorial.
+Hopefully you find it helpful!

-Be sure to watch the video in this post for the step-by-step visual.
+Be sure to watch the video in the recipe card below, or see the photos below for the step-by-step tutorial.

 So let’s hop to it!
 Stay tuned at the end of this post for ideas on how to serve your spaghetti squash noodles.